kimoktm/FuseNet/README.md

 4. Or simply download processed data with 40 annotations and 10 classes here: [training](https://transfer.sh/UYQx3/tfrecords-train-40-10.tar.gz), [testing](https://transfer.sh/9a72G/tfrecords-test-40-10.tar.gz).
 Also when running fusenet_train.py it automatically downloads training data if not found.

-Note: There is a problem with 00222_depth.png is flipped horizontally make sure to filp if you are before building the tfRecords.
+Note: There is a problem with `00222_depth.png` that it is flipped horizontally.
+Make sure to flip it back before building the tfRecords.
 The file is fixed in the uploaded tfRecords.

 ### Training